 Jay Lamy: I believe we will see significant transaction activity on leases because some leases, due to COVID-19, were pushed out one year, some leases were vacated and many tenants put sublease space on the market.
 Austin has become attractive on multiple fronts.
 Californians and New Yorkers are looking to expand tech companies into Austin in order to find talent.
 And, at the same time, Austin is seen as a melting pot where executives who lean politically right of center can find a state that gives them the religious freedoms and freedom of speech that they seek within a city that, while left-leaning, is considerably more tolerant of these freedoms than many coastal cities.

-Bethany Perez: It’s so hard to predict right now, but I think and hope that Austin will be one of the first markets to recover like it has done in the past.
+Bethany Perez: It’s so hard to predict right now, but I think and hope that Austin will be one of the first markets to recover as it has done in the past.
 Our city is extremely desirable, and we’ve already seen a mass inflow of people and companies moving here from the west and east coasts during the pandemic.
 Hopefully, the residential market is a leading indicator of the commercial market.
 In 2020, many companies put off real estate decisions due to the uncertainty of the virus coupled with the election.
 With a vaccine on the horizon and the election behind us, I think 2021 will provide companies with a little more stability so they can make long-term decisions including their office space.
 I’m predicting that we will see some pent-up demand surface by 2Q or 3Q 2021 when a few of the large tech companies are expected to return to the office.

 Kristi Simmons, SIOR: Given how many tenants have put their requirements on hold, we anticipate there to be pent-up demand in the first quarter.
 Leases will continue to expire so at some point, decisions will need to be made.
 It could slide to the second quarter, but we forecast the activity to increase.
 This will be good for those tenants as there will be a lot of space on the market (sublease and direct) and they will have leverage.
 It has been a landlord’s market for years, so this will be the tenant’s time to lead the negotiations.
 We do anticipate the amount of space on the market to continue to increase and we don’t see that slowing down anytime soon.